gericci/sandbox/README.md

 This is a sample web site to demo some accessibility points to consider when creating an application with the Angular framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.
+Last angular version update for this project is 13.3.3.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding